 Incrementality reveals that 37.5% of Player B’s improved free throw performance is directly due to the new coach, while the remaining improvement stems from other factors.

-Backing it Back to Marketing
+Bringing it Back to Marketing

 Now, let’s apply this concept to advertising.
 Imagine a brand running search and social media campaigns, both yielding a conversion rate of 0.1%.
-The brand has a hypothesis: Adding OTT/CTV advertising to its media mix will increase the conversion rate.

 To test this, the brand introduces OTT/CTV ads to one audience subset (test group) while keeping the other subset as a control (search and social).
 At the end of the campaign: